 The 8 main places I am talking about are You Tube, Instagram, Facebook,, Pinterest, Linked In, Google Plus and “the bloggosphere”.
 Blogging and commenting on and sharing others blogs.

 I know that there are others of you who are dominating such places as Tumblr, Reddit, Stumble Upon, Flickr and more.

 Facebook anddeserve and demand some daily attention from everyone.
 They are “core presences”.
-The majority of social media interaction and sharing is still happening on Facebook and but it seems to me now that just doing the two of them is not really enough.
+The majority of interaction and sharing is still happening on Facebook and but it seems to me now that just doing the two of them is not really enough.
 Unless perhaps you have a highly engaged Facebook page.

 2 weeks ago I was lucky enough to be interviewed by my friends Simon and Victor on their weekly You Tube show.
 I was highly impressed by the community that they have built up there by being consistent, engaging and fun and most of all by giving value.
 Every video they now post from their respective channels now attracts a huge response.
 They also both do some Twitter, Facebook and Instagram but get nothing like the attraction that they do on You Tube.

 You can get a taste of how they do things here.